ericmjl/20151008-sabeti-lab-meeting/slides.md

 ## How it should be done

-1. Objective measures of pathogenesis.
+1. Quantitative biochemical measures of pathogenesis.
-2. Standardized, safe, and scalable biochemical measurements to map genotype to phenotype.
+2. Standardized, safe, and scalable biochemical assays to match genotype and phenotype.
 3. Measurements done on both host *and* pathogen.

 Focus today: pathogen side.

 ---

-##
+## Our proposal